 - Shopify.com collects shipping and billing info, if you make a purchase.

 - We use Stamps.com to create your shipping label.

 - USPS.com tracks your package.

 - YouTube.com and Google.com store cookies for our videos.

-For successful Kickstarters, your shipping address is collected via a survey.
+For Kickstarters, your shipping address is collected via a survey.

 We import the survey from our secure Kickstarter.com account as Excel spreadsheets.
-These allow us to package your rewards and create their shipping labels.
+These allow us to package the rewards and create their shipping labels.
 Once all rewards are shipped, we shred the paper shipping lists and delete the files from our computer.